 Focus on Climate Change

-Key decisions related to the regulation of greenhouse gases are likely to be made by local, national, and international governments over the next few years.
+Key decisions related to the regulation of greenhouse gases are currently being made by local, national, and international governments.
 These policies could influence the cost and availability of hydrofluorocarbons (HFCs), leading agents for special hazard fire protection.
-No other organization is more keyed into the climate change issue than HARC.
 More information can be found in the March 2016 HARC Newsletter.

 Voluntary Code of Practice for the Reduction of Emissions of HFC And PFC Fire Protection Agents